 I knew Claire wanted to jump; she knew what a parallel oxer was before she knew how to read.
 I myself still am not entirely sure what a parallel oxer is, but I’m certain I will one day see Claire jump a horse over one.
 She sets up boxes, toys, and anything else around the house and jumps them while whinnying.
 Santa was generous enough at Christmas to help out with a helmet, riding pants, gloves, and boots, and her first official riding lesson at Shasta Riding Club was on New Year’s Day 2016.

 As I watched her ride, it became ever more apparent how good riding is for her.
 And over the last couple of months of riding, I’m seeing shifts and changes in her attitude that are quite positive.
 Riding is helping her in ways I never imagined.
 With the challenges she’s had at school this year, riding has been the one good experience every week.
-Both Caitlin and Noni at Shasta Riding Club have given her so much already, and she’s found a place where she can do what she loves while diving into the responsibility of horsemanship.
+She’s found a place where she can do what she loves while diving into the responsibility of horsemanship.

 Not only does she ride, but she learns about riding gear, called tack, how to put it on the horse, clean it when she’s done, and how to be safe around horses over ten times her size.
 Though the horses and ponies at Shasta Riding Club are all great with kids and very safe, safe riding habits make worried parents less worried.